 - 1. Use a Taylor series expansion to bound the discretization error. - 2.
-Show that the discretization solution U{hh} is globally stable, that is U{hh} depends continuously on F{hh} as the mesh space h approach to zero.
+Show that the discretization solution $U{hh}$ is globally stable, that is $U{hh}$ depends continuously on $F{hh}$ as the mesh space h approach to zero.

-The pointwise discretization error $E{i,j}^{hh} = u{x_i,x_j} - u{i,j}^{hh}$, where $u{i,j}$ is the exact solution of the finite difference linear system.
-We can show that the finite difference is a second order approximation in the sense that norm of the the discretization error is bounded as
+The pointwise discretization error $E{i,j}^{hh} = u{x_i,x_j} - u{i,j}^{hh}$ , where $u{i,j}$ is the exact solution of the finite difference linear system.
+We can show that the finite difference is a second order approximation in the sense that norm of the discretization error is bounded as

-12.3.2 Finite Element Approximations
+13.3.2 Finite Element Approximations

 As we have seen, finite difference methods approximate PDEs by pointwise approximation.
 This is one of the basic approaches to make a continuous problem discrete.
-The other way is choose a finite number of functions $T_1, ..., T_n$, called basis functions.
-We approximate the continuous function u as a linear combination of T_i 's, that is, find the set of coefficients u_i $(1 \le i \le n)$ so that the function $\sum{i=1}^{n} = u_i T_i$ is as close as to the continuous function u as possible.
+The other way is choose a finite number of functions $T_1, ..., T_n$ , called basis functions.
+We approximate the continuous function u as a linear combination of $T_i$ 's, that is, find the set of coefficients $u_i$ $(1 \le i \le n)$ so that the function i=1 i=1 is as close as to the continuous function u as possible.

 Clearly, the choice of the basis functions is very important to the second approach.
 If these functions are sins and cosines, then we approximate the continuous function by finite Fourier series.
 Finite element methods use piecewise polynomials (or even linear functions) as basis functions.
 It starts with a discretization of a physical domain by a mesh (structured or unstructured).
 Then it generates a polynomial (or linear) basis function for each mesh point, which takes value zero outside the mesh elements that are incident to the mesh points.
-Therefore, we can choose basis functions is to ensure that such basis functions can be generated automatically by computer from the mesh.
+Therefore, we can choose basis functions that fit the geometry of the problem.
+The choice of polynomials or linear basis functions is to ensure that such basis functions can be generated automatically by computer from the mesh.
 The decision that a basis function is zero outside the neighboring elements is to reduce the complexity of the linear system generated by the finite element method, so that we only need to solve a sparse linear system as in the finite difference methods.